DevZupa/PlotManagement/Modded_Epoch.md

 	if ((_isModular || _isModularDoor) && !((getPlayerUID player) in _allowed)) exitWith { cutText ["You are not allowed to remove this structure." , "PLAIN DOWN"]; };

 **STEP 7 (Modifying player_build.sqf AND player_upgrade.sqf)**<br>
-BOTH OF THESE FILES NEED THE SAME EDIT, MAKE SURE YOU DO BOTH FILES!!!!<br>
+ALL THREE OF THESE FILES NEED THE SAME EDIT, MAKE SURE YOU DO ALL FILES!!!!<br>
 Find

 	_friendlies		= player getVariable ["friendlyTo",[]];